ant-design/ant-design/docs/react/contributing.en-US.md

 To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/ant-design/ant-design/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that contain bugs or small features that have a relatively limited scope.
 This is a great place to get started.

 If you decide to fix an issue, please be sure to check the comment thread in case somebody is already working on a fix.
-If nobody is working on it at the moment, please leave a comment stating that you intend to work on it so other people don’t accidentally duplicate your effort.
+If nobody is working on it at the moment, please leave a comment stating that you intend to work on it so other people don't accidentally duplicate your effort.

-If somebody claims an issue but doesn’t follow up for more than two weeks, it’s fine to take over it but you should still leave a comment.
+If somebody claims an issue but doesn't follow up for more than two weeks, it's fine to take over it but you should still leave a comment.

 ## Sending a Pull Request